Prepare for the GED® test with Adult Basic Education classes.

 - Classes are open to anyone 16 or older.

 - Fees for classes range from $38 to $138 per term.

-- Students who are 16 or 17 must obtain an official release from high school and submit it to the college’s admission office before registering for classes.
+- If you are 16 or 17 years old, you must obtain an official release from your high school and submit it to the college’s admission office before registering for classes.

 Steps to enroll

 Complete the admissions form at least one week before your orientation and placement.
 Mark “credit” on the application.

 - Want to study online?
 You don’t have to complete orientation and placement in person (but can if you would prefer).
 Learn more about online GED® classes.

 - Want to take the GED® test in Spanish?
 We offer Spanish GED® classes at Southeast Campus and Willow Creek Center.
 The steps to enroll are different than the steps listed here, so make sure to review the Spanish GED® page.

 Attend orientation and placement at the location where you plan to attend classes.
 No appointment is needed.
 Come to your orientation session at least half an hour before the scheduled time.
 Plan to stay for the entire 3-hour period.
 Bring your picture ID and your PCC student ID number.

 - Wednesday, September 4, 9am-12 noon, Cascade Hall 309